China contained Covid-19. Now, hundreds of millions of people there are about to go on vacation at the same time

 The only exception is Macau, which waived quarantine requirements in July for mainland travelers who obtained a negative test result for coronavirus within seven days.
 Last week, mainland China fully resumed tourist visas for the semi-autonomous region, just in time for the National Day holiday.

 As Chinese holidaymakers turn to domestic destinations, local governments are competing to attract tourists.
 According to Ctrip, more than 20 provincial and municipal governments have issued travel vouchers, while some 1,500 tourist spots across China have offered free or discounted tickets.
 China's railway operator, China State Railway Group, expected a total of 108 million train rides from September 28 to October 8.
-To cope with the increased demand, an additional 1,200 trains have been added to service, but some tickets along popular routes have been snapped up anyway.
+To cope with the increased Mid-Autumn Festival demand, an additional 1,200 trains have been added to service, but some tickets along popular routes have been snapped up anyway.
 Some flights have also sold out.
 Qunar, a Chinese online travel booking site, estimated more than 15 million domestic flight tickets would be sold for Golden Week, a 10% increase from 2019, partly due to a drop in the price of airfares.
 And on Chinese highways, massive traffic jams are expected again this year.
 An average of 51 million highway trips per day are expected during the eight-day holiday, a 1% to 3% increase from last year, according to the Transport Ministry.

 Tourists take a selfie at the the Yellow Crane Tower in Wuhan on September 3, 2020.